YuunsGit/storyboard/README.md

 ## Prerequisites
 Before installing the app, ensure that you have the following prerequisites installed on your system:

-- Node.js (v20.x or higher)
-- pnpm (v8.x or higher)
+- Docker
-- Docker and Docker Compose
+- Docker Compose

 ## Installation